 Undergrounding can provide a number of benefits to the people of San Francisco, from more beautiful neighborhoods and city streets to more reliable energy during extreme weather.
 To move the program forward, it is important to understand the City's options.
-The past program relied almost entirely on 20A funding; however future programs will likely receive support from a variety of financial and policy solutions.
+Over the past 20 years the program relied almost entirely on 20A funding with some limited amounts coming from other Rule 20 funding sources.
+As mentioned previously, Rule 20A funding comes from a formula established by the CPUC and PG&E. This formula takes a small portion of money collected from customer bills to pay for 90% of the costs, with the remaining 10% coming from the local justification (CCSF), property owners, or the utility company (PG&E).
+Future programs, however, will likely need to receive support from a variety of financial and policy solutions.